GENI-NSF/geni-tools/doc/omni-design-notes.md

 Other possible improvements are noted inline above.

-## show create sliver pseudo code to walk much of the sub systems
+FIXME: show create sliver pseudo code to walk much of the sub systems?

-# stitcher
+# Stitcher
 Stitcher is a tool that uses Omni to coordinate reservations among multiple aggregates.
 For usage information, see README-stitching.txt.
 Stitcher uses the Omni option parser and logging configuration, and then does multiple instances of `omni.call()` to invoke numerous AM API calls.

 ## Stitching Overview
 GENI stitching breaks up the reservation of coordinated slices into individual reservations at multiple aggregates.
 Each aggregate simply reserves what is requested of it.
 It is the responsibility of the tool to coordinate those reservations as necessary.
 For example, the tool may reserve a link at Aggregate A, and Aggregate A will provide that link.
 It is up to the tool to reserve the other end of that link at Aggregate B. If the tool does not do so, nothing useful will happen on that link, but Aggregate A does not care.
 However, a good tool would look at the specific link allocated by Aggregate A, and ensure it reserves the matching link at Aggregate B; for example, using the same VLAN tag number.

 In general, there could be multiple reasons why the reservation at a second aggregate depends on what is reserved at the first aggregate.
 The Stitcher tool handles the case of using the same VLAN tag at multiple aggregates.
 GENI provides multiple mechanisms for creating links between resources at multiple aggregates: GRE and EGRE links, specialized aggregates like VTS, and VLAN circuits.
 Stitcher focuses primarily on VLAN circuits, and that is what we refer to when we speak of GENI Stitched links.

 GENI provides experimenters a private custom topology by using VLAN tags across the GENI network.
 Experimenters can then modify anything within their layer 2 network.
 Stitching works because GENI operators pre-negotiate a range of VLANs across campus, regionals, and backbone providers to be dedicated to GENI and the ports connecting GENI resources.
 These pools of VLANs are then managed by GENI aggregates.
 GENI stitching then involves the coordinated reservation of those VLAN tags across a circuit of aggregates/resources.
 One variation on GENI stitching, is the creation of Openflow controlled stitcher circuits.
 In this variation, the aggregates give the slice a VLAN on the switch, but also connect a designated Openflow controller to that VLAN circuit, allowing the experimenter to control traffic on their VLAN using their Openflow controller.
 Experimenters can do this using the normal stitching mechanism, but specifying an Openflow controller within the main body `<link>`.
 More properly, experimenters would use version 2 of the stitching RSpec extension which allows specifying the Openflow controller as part of the stitching request.